I managed to "pave" the new girder bridge on our little garden railroad and it is looking pretty good!

 I also installed the momentary push-button switch that will control the grade crossing signals.
 In this location it is partially protected from the elements because it is under the roadway plus it is located right where these signals will be located.
 The younger grandchildren will have easy access to this big push-button.

 I still need to install the grade crossing signals and all the electronics that go with them.
 Before I install them, however, I'd like to have a way to cover them to protect them from the elements when the railroad is not in use.
-I'm thinking of using rigid foam insulation to make covers that simply slide down over the signals.
+I'm thinking of using rigid foam insulation to make box-like covers that simply slide down over the signals.

 I also need to install street lamps on this bridge.
 I have all the electronics already and the street lamps are painted and ready to go.
 I haven't drilled the holes for the wiring just yet though.
+I should probably make covers for these street lamps too.

 On the other end of this bridge and roadway, I have two railroad crossing signs that I made that still need to be installed.
-This signs are rather rough and I only hand-wrote the "railroad crossing" lettering but they still should look pretty good.
+These signs are rather rough and I only hand-wrote the "railroad crossing" lettering but they still should look pretty good.

 Comments